13 Simple Ways to Boost SEO on Your WordPress Website

 If you haven’t created your website yet, you’ll want to choose a host that’s reliable and has a reputation for excellent performance.
 Even for an existing site, you may want to consider switching hosts if your current provider doesn’t meet these criteria.

-A smart way to go is with a WordPress-specific hosting plan, such as our own DreamPress service.
-It’s a fully-managed plan providing impressive speeds and little to no downtime.
-Plus it comes bundled with Yoast SEO (more about that later) and Jetpack Premium.
+A smart way to go is with a WordPress-specific hosting plan.
+Our fully-managed WordPress plans provide impressive speeds and little to no downtime.

 2. Pick a Theme That’s Optimized for Search Engines